 - the applicant’s potential as a researcher; previous research experience, work experience in the research sector, conference papers, journal articles etc.

 - relevance of the research topic: research orientation with respect to the Department's focus areas so that proficient guidance and the supervising professor's genuine scientific interest is met

 - research plan: theoretical and practical relevance and novelty of the topic, and feasibility of the plan (quality, realism, methodology etc.)

 - time management and resources for doctoral studies: realistic time and resources available to complete the studies in 4 years

 - the supervising resources of the university in the research field

 - other reasons for admission presented by the applicant

 Successful applicants must have excellent skills in Finnish, Swedish or English.

-Finnish and Swedish proficiency are demonstrated according to ‘Demonstrating proficiency in a national language of Finland’, of the Aalto University Student Admissions Criteria for 2021.English proficiency is demonstrated by a language test, unless the applicant is exempted from the language test, please see below.
+Proficiency in a national language of Finland is demonstrated according to ‘Demonstrating proficiency in a national language of Finland’, of the Aalto University Student Admissions Criteria for 2022.English proficiency is demonstrated by a language test, unless the applicant is exempted from the language test, please see below.

 - Academic: 6.5 and for writing 5.5